Bartošovice v Orlických horách: Geography

 Bartošovice v Orlických horách is located about 19 km east of Rychnov nad Kněžnou and 50 km east of Hradec Králové.
 It lies in the Orlické Mountains.
 The highest point is the mountain Anenský vrch at 992 m above sea level.
 The municipality is situated along the border with Poland, which is formed by the Divoká Orlice River along its entire length.

 History

 The settlement of the area started in 1495, when Czech nobleman Jan Bartoušovský of Labouň bought this land with the right to establish a village.
 The first written mention of Bartošovice is from 1548.

-Between 1938 and 1945, the municipality was annexed by Nazi Germany and administered as part of Reichsgau Sudetenland.
-After the World War II, the German population was expelled by the Beneš decrees.
+Between 1938 and 1945, the municipality was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, the German population was expelled by the Beneš decrees.

+Demographics

 Transport

-In the municipality there is the road border crossing Bartošovice v Orlických horách / Niemojów with Poland.
+In the municipality is the road border crossing Bartošovice v Orlických horách / Niemojów with Poland.

 Sights

-The landmark of the village is the Church of Saint Mary Magdalene.
-This baroque church dates from 1673 and replaced an old wooden church building.
+The main landmark of the village is the Church of Saint Mary Magdalene.
+This Baroque church dates from 1673, when it replaced an old wooden church.
 It was reconstructed in 1906, after it was damaged by a fire.